 - Your system displays a ransomware message

-- Your system locks you out despite the correct password submissions on the login screen.
+- Despite the correct password submissions on the login screen, your system locks you out.

 - Your internet search redirects to a different website than you expect.

-- You see random pop-ups, advertisements, or pop-ups displaying information related to you, your friends, shopping, etc.
+- You see random pop-ups, advertisements, or pop-ups displaying information about your friends, shopping, etc.

 - Your online passwords are not working.

-- You see unwanted browser extensions, toolbars installed without your permission.
+- You see unwanted browser extensions and toolbars installed without your permission.

-- You see fake anti-virus messages from different vendors to your already installed anti-virus solution.
+- You see fake antivirus messages such as fake antivirus scan from different vendors to your already installed antivirus software.